zionsg/simple-ui-templating/README.md

     + Go to https://ubuntu.com/server/docs/programming-php and follow the instructions there.
     + Open the terminal.
 If using Ubuntu Desktop, press Ctrl + Alt + T.
     + Type `php --version` to see if it works.
+- Docker:
+    + If you wish to use Docker to run PHP instead of installing it on your computer, take a look at https://github.com/serversideup/docker-php which provides production-ready Docker images for PHP optimized for Laravel, WordPress and more.

 ## Usage
 - Download the zip file for this repository by clicking on the "Code" button.
 If you are familiar